-As of November 2017, the Group Travel Grant supports departments, programs, or centers at UST whose students participate in department-sponsored travel to take part in research-related activities.
+As of November 2017, the Group Travel Grant supports departments, programs, or centers at the University of St. Thomas whose students participate in department-sponsored travel to take part in research-related activities.

 Any department, program, or center at St. Thomas is eligible to apply directly to UROP for this grant.
 Individual students do not apply for this funding.
 The unit applying must contact Laura Bru to confirm eligibility and request an application.
 To be awarded the grant, the department must indicate the research purpose of the trip, provide the basic travel and an estimate of the number of student participants, and indicate the eligible expenses to be covered by the grant, all via a brief application form.